hobbsh/auto_xmr/README.md

 # auto_monero
-Trying to automate as much of the Vega XMR mining shenanigans as possible
+Trying to automate as much of the Vega XMR mining shenanigans as possible.
+All the config files (amd.txt, OverdriveNTool.ini) in this repo are based on a 4x Vega rig (3x Vega FE and 1x Vega 64).

 If this helped you, consider donating.
 Thanks!